-Want to fall in love with writing all over again?
+Want to write better lyrics and fall in love with songwriting all over again?
 Read poetry.
-Here’s how.
+Here’s how to start.

 You may have heard the phrase “Music is a language.”